ABOUT US / HISTORY

 2019

-The Board of Trustees votes to merge with theVillage and ignite increased capacity to serve more children and families and in more ways.
+The Board of Trustees votes to merge with theVillage and ignite increased capacity to accompany more community members in more ways.

 2018

-Silver Springs is selected by Community Behavioral Health, Philadelphia’s Managed Care Organization, to provide Applied Behavioral Analysis (ABA), an evidence-based practice for children with Autism Spectrum Disorder.
+Silver Springs is selected by Community Behavioral Health, Philadelphia’s Managed Care Organization, to provide Applied Behavioral Analysis (ABA), an evidence-based practice for children with Autism Spectrum Disorders.

 2014